 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
-Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides reasonable accommodation for their disabilities.
-If you have a documented disability requiring accommodation, please contact the Academic Support Office (ASO).
+Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
+If you have a documented disability requiring an accommodation, please contact the Academic Support Office (ASO).